datacommonsorg/docsite/custom_dc/data_cloud.md

 ## One-time setup steps

-### Choose a location
+### Step 1: Choose a location

 While you are testing, you can start with a single Google Cloud region; to be close to the base Data Commons data, you can use `us-central1`.
 However, once you launch, you may want to host your data and application closer to where your users will be.
 In any case, you should use the _same region_ for your Google Cloud SQL instance, the Google Cloud Storage buckets, and the [Google Cloud Run service](deploy_cloud.md) where you will host the site.
 For a list of supported regions, see Cloud SQL [Manage instance locations](https://cloud.google.com/sql/docs/mysql/locations).

-### Create a Google Cloud Storage bucket
+### Step 2: Create a Google Cloud Storage bucket

 This stores the CSV and JSON files that you will upload whenever your data changes.
-It also stores generated embeddings files in a `datacommons/nl` subdirectory.
+It also stores generated files files in a `datacommons` subdirectory when you run the data management job.

 1. Go to [https://console.cloud.google.com/storage/browser](https://console.cloud.google.com/storage/browser) for your project.
 1. Next to **Buckets**, click **Create**.